4 ways hearing loss loss can lead to dementia

 Finally, it seems very likely that social isolation plays a part.
 Being hard of hearing tends to isolate people from others: When you have to struggle to converse, you're less likely to want to socialize in groups or go out to restaurants.
 And being socially isolated has long been recognized as a risk factor for cognitive decline and dementia.

-He and other researchers will monitor a large group of older adults with hearing loss.
-Half will get best-practice hearing treatment and the other half will get what Lin calls "watchful waiting."
+It will probably take much more research to tease out what factors might be at play.
+Most important, Lin says, is to find out whether providing state-of-the-art hearing loss treatment can prevent or delay cognitive decline and dementia.
+Lin and his colleagues have received the first phase of funding from the National Institutes of Health (NIH) to plan and develop a definitive clinical trial that will monitor a large group of older adults with hearing loss.
+Half will get best-practice hearing treatment, and the other half will get what Lin calls "watchful waiting."
 Over the following three to five years, researchers will track the participants' cognitive functions.
 The results won't be available until 2020 at the earliest.

 In the meantime, Lin says, if you have hearing loss, it makes sense to get it treated as well as it possibly can be.
-There's lots of room for improvement — fewer than 15 percent of those with a clinically significant hearing loss even use hearing aids.
+There's lots of room for improvement — fewer than 15 to 20 percent of those with a clinically significant hearing loss even use hearing aids.